xmppjs/xmpp.js/CONTRIBUTING.md

 ## Tests

 All code (unless very trivial, or documentation) should be accompanied by tests.
-If you are unsure abou testing please make a pull request and we'll try and help you get some tests in place for your code.
+If you are unsure about testing please make a pull request and we'll try and help you get some tests in place for your code.

 Tests are run using `npm test` and should all pass before you make a pull request.